North Charleston, South Carolina: Arts and culture

-The Jenkins Orphanage (now Jenkins Institute For Children) left the city of Charleston in 1937 and moved to 3923 Azalea Drive in what is now the city of North Charleston.
-The institute is renowned for its contributions to the welfare of its charges and the Jenkins Orphanage Band.
+The Jenkins Orphanage (now Jenkins Institute For Children) left Charleston in 1937 and moved to 3923 Azalea Drive in what is now North Charleston.
+The institute is known for its contributions to child welfare in the area and the Jenkins Orphanage Band.

+The Park Circle Film Society is a nonprofit art house theater that holds over 70 screenings of independent and documentary films each year.
+It holds the annual Lowcountry Indie Shorts Festival, South Carolina's festival dedicated to short film.

 Sports

 The South Carolina Stingrays are the first professional ice hockey team established in South Carolina.
 They have been a member franchise of the ECHL since their inception in 1993 and have been affiliated with the Boston Bruins of the National Hockey League since 2012, following the end of an eight-year affiliation with the Washington Capitals.
 The Stingrays play their home games at the North Charleston Coliseum.

-Film Society

-The Park Circle Film Society is a nonprofit art house theater that holds over 70 screenings of independent and documentary films each year.
-It holds the annual Lowcountry Indie Shorts Festival, South Carolina's festival dedicated to short film.